alexarmerov/SARS-CoV-2/README.md

 - end_position: last genomic position of the gene
 - length_protein: length in amino acids of the protein
 - coverage_position: minimum number of reads covering a specific position
-- coverage_protein: Minimum percentage of positions covered
+- coverage_protein: minimum percentage of positions covered

 Input: